lexoliu/ibdp-ee/Benchmark/README.md

 - `--manager-url` – Override the manager endpoint (defaults to `http://<service-host>:<manager-port>`).
 Use with `--manager-port` if the manager listens on a non-default port.
+- `--health-host` – Hostname/IP the manager uses for health checks.
+Defaults to the service bind host (or `127.0.0.1` when binding to all interfaces).
 - `--memory-interval` – Sampling interval when fetching memory usage from the manager (default `1` second).